Charles T. Fisher

 With the fledgling automobile business about to emerge as a major industry, on July 23, 1908 Charles and Fred Fisher founded the Fisher Body Company together with their Uncle Albert.
-Soon, they brought their five younger male siblings into the business.
+Soon, they brought their five younger brothers into the business.
 Highly successful, the Fishers expanded their operation into Canada, setting up a plant in Walkerville, Ontario and by 1914 their company had grown to become the world's largest manufacturer of auto bodies.

 In 1919, the Fisher brothers sold sixty percent of their company to General Motors Corporation (GM).
 In 1926, Fisher Body Company became a subsidiary division of General Motors when the brothers sold their remaining forty percent and Charles Fisher was appointed a GM Vice-President.

 Competitive horse racing

 Charles Fisher became involved in the breeding and racing of Thoroughbreds.
 In 1928 he purchased the famous Dixiana Farm near Lexington, Kentucky which remained in his family for approximately 60 years.
 Notable among the horses raced by Charles Fisher were: